Welcome to the webpage for the City of Hillsboro’s Civic Leadership Academy!

 Completed applications will be reviewed by a selection committee that includes members of the City Council, as well as City boards and commissions.
 Applicants will learn the results no later than mid-August.

 Q: Okay, I’m ready to get started.
 What’s next?

 A: Great!
-We’re looking forward to receiving your application.
-Click here for the application form and five get-to-know-you questions.
+We’re looking forward to receiving your application after the 2018 application materials are posted in late spring.
+Click here to see the 2017 application form and five get-to-know-you questions.

-You can meet with members of the Hillsboro City Council to talk about the Civic Leadership Academy during a meet-and-greet event at the Hillsboro Civic Center on Tuesday, June 20, 2017 from 5:30 to 6 pm.
+In 2017, applicants were invited to meet with members of the Hillsboro City Council to talk about the Civic Leadership Academy during a meet-and-greet event at the Hillsboro Civic Center.

-To submit your application, you can email it, or print it and bring it to the Hillsboro Civic Center’s 5th floor reception desk, in person by the deadline of Tuesday, July 18 at 5 pm.
+To submit your application in spring/summer 2018, you can email it, or print it and bring it to the Hillsboro Civic Center’s 5th floor reception desk, in person by the deadline in early summer.